Back to School

 PARENT ACCESS: Stay informed and involved in your student’s education through Parent Access.
 This is the way you can access your student’s classroom and gradebook information, view their attendance, add money to their lunch account, pay their class fees/fines and sign up to volunteer.
 Just go to the Parent Access page on the district website for more information and to register.

-PARKING PERMITS: Parking Permit Applications for 2018-19 are available online.
+PARKING PERMITS: Parking Permit Applications for 2019-2020 are available online to print, complete, and return to the Bookkeepers Window.
 Parking permits are available on a first come first serve basis.
-All parking permits will be distributed by lottery and each stall is assigned a number.

 - Students must be present to purchase permit.